dnnsharp/common-guide/en/credential-store/add-imap-credential.md

 Each added entry receives a unique identification number that can be stored into a token name.
 Specify a token name to save the EntryId response into.
 You can access it later using the token syntax, for example \[MyNamedEntryIdToken\].
 All added data are inserted into the DnnSharp\_CredentialStoreData Database Table.

-The bellow properties can be added for a Credential Entry:
+The below properties can be added for a Credential Entry:

-**Group Name** - the group name which it should belong.
-The available groups can be manged from [SharpScheduler&gt; Mail Triggers&gt; Imap. ](https://sharp-scheduler.guide.dnnsharp.com/imap.html)
+**Group Name** - the group name to which it should belong.
+The available groups can be managed from [SharpScheduler&gt; Mail Triggers&gt; Imap. ](https://sharp-scheduler.guide.dnnsharp.com/imap.html)

 **Entry Title** - determine a suggestive name for your entry.
 This field supports [My Tokens](http://www.dnnsharp.com/dnn/modules/my-custom-tokens).

-**Hostname **- the details of the incoming email \(IMAP\) server, for example imap.gmail.com:993 \(933 represents the required Port\)This field supports [My Tokens](http://www.dnnsharp.com/dnn/modules/my-custom-tokens).
+**Hostname **- the details of the incoming email \(IMAP\) server, for example imap.gmail.com:993 \(933 represents the required Port\).
+This field supports [My Tokens](http://www.dnnsharp.com/dnn/modules/my-custom-tokens).

 **Use SSL** - enable this option if your Email Server requires an SSL certificate.
 This field supports [My Tokens](http://www.dnnsharp.com/dnn/modules/my-custom-tokens).